imperialebola2018/ebola-server/README.md

 ./ebola-server start
 ```

 ### Images

-Some work needed to prepare images:
+Some work needed to prepare images, and none of this is automated yet

 Republish base image for building the orderly server: